 Does Red Bull give you wings?
 If not, you have the right to sue them, although someone already did that and won a big payout for Red Bull consumers.
 It was just one of the millions of lawsuits that come to courts that are more hilarious than disturbing.
-Courts are one of the most important things in any civilized country, but their ability to deliver true justice is tempted, sometimes to extreme limits.
-From lawsuits against the almighty to a criminal that sued himself for his crimes and requested the government to pay the fine against him to himself, here is a look at the 10 most hilarious court cases ever filed.
+Courts are one of the most important things in any civilised country, but their ability to deliver true justice is tempted, sometimes to extreme limits.
+From lawsuits against the almighty to a criminal who sued himself for his crimes and requested the government to pay the fine against him to himself, you won’t believe the trouble a professional sanctions law firm has to deal with.
+Here is a look at the 10 most hilarious court cases ever filed.

 The Guy That Sued God For Letting Him Go Into “Sin”